recotoolsbenchmarks/BambooAnalysis/doc/advanced.rst

 C++ methods can be used directly from an expression.
-Non-member methods that are known by the interpreter (e.g. because the corresponding header has been added with :py:meth:`bamboo.root.loadHeader`), can be retrieved with the :py:meth:`bamboo.treefunctions.extMethod`.
+Non-member methods that are known by the interpreter (e.g. because the corresponding header has been added with :py:meth:`bamboo.root.loadHeader`), can be retrieved with :py:meth:`bamboo.treefunctions.extMethod`, which returns a decorated version of the method.

 It is often useful to define a class that stores some parameters, and then call a member method with event quantities to obtain a derived quantity (this is